 - Maroon color with a percentage of tea stalk.

-- Controlled by one bud with 2 to 3 leaves with small amount of one bud with one leaf.
+- Controlled by one bud with 2 to 3 leaves with a small amount of one bud with one sheet.

 - Mengyou Town, Fengqing County, Lincang City, Yunnan Province, China.